vannvitpy/MobileShopping/README.md

 # MobileShopping
-This is project of java advanced course
+This is project of java advanced course: Author(VanNV)